 What Does A Dermatologist Do?

-Right from treating harmless conditions like skin tan, aging signs, and hair loss to handling something like skin cancer, it is a dermatologist’s responsibility to do an in-depth diagnosis and provide an accurate treatment.
+Right from treating harmless conditions like skin tan, ageing signs, and hair loss to handling something like skin cancer, it is a dermatologist’s responsibility to do an in-depth diagnosis and provide an accurate treatment.
 The job responsibilities of a dermatologist include –

 - Perform all the tasks in accordance with protocols and ethics of dermatology